abhishekunique/weirdl_franka_interface/README.md

 ## Adaptation of polymetis for Franka

 ## Setup instructions
+For all experiments we utilize a Franka Emika Panda research robot: https://www.franka.de/research.
+The only modification we made in terms of hardware is using a Robotiq 2F-85 gripper: https://robotiq.com/products/2f85-140-adaptive-robot-gripper, as we found the gripper with the Franka was prone to failure when running longer RL experiments (1 hour+)

 We use the polymetis environment wrapper to work with our Franka robot, with the instructions to download found here: https://facebookresearch.github.io/fairo/polymetis/.
 We thank the authors for nice codebase / wrapper to work with!

 Our workflow assumes a controller computer.
 For our use case we used an intel NUC machine as recommended by the polymetis instructions.
 If working on a workstation / separate machine from controller (NUC), make a conda env using `conda create -n polymetis python=3.8` workflow.